chetanamagazine/chetanamagazine.github.io/README.md

-This is the website of chetana, the student magazien of IISER Berhampur.
+This is the website of chetana, the student magazine of IISER Berhampur.